Compelling Evidence 3.0 (CE3.0) in the Pre-dispute and Pre-arbitration Environments

 Most Visa issuers were mandated to receive Order Insight data & encouraged to use in the dispute intake process

-The most recent change was announced in June 2022 indicating that additional protections from illegitimate disputes will be made available for sellers when specific qualification criteria are met.
+The most recent change occurred in April 2023, when Visa introduced additional protections from illegitimate disputes are now available for merchants when specific qualification criteria are met.

 What are the Qualification Criteria?

 Not all disputes will qualify as CE3.0 protected disputes.
-Visa collected feedback from several sellers and issuers as proof of concept before announcing the details of this initiative.
-Collaboration between all parties is important to ensure a standardized set of data is collected from the seller and provided to the issuer for purposes of defining the purchasing relationship between the cardholder and the seller.
+Visa collected feedback from several merchants and issuers as proof of concept before announcing the details of this initiative.
+Collaboration between all parties is important to ensure a standardized set of data is collected from the seller and provided to the issuer for purposes of defining the purchasing relationship between the cardholder and the merchant.

 Qualification Criteria: